IP-DND-Resources/Tactician-Class-5e-2024/Tactician-Class-Homebrewey.md

 #### Level 9: Efficient Duplication
 With a steady hand and a keen mind, you have become more efficient when duplicating Spell Scrolls.
 You need less time and gold to craft a duplicated Spell Scroll.

 **Arcane Forgery.** Roll a number of d4s equal to your Dexterity or Intelligence modifier and add the rolls together.
 Reduce the total crafting time of the new (duplicated) Spell Scroll by that many hours, to a minimum of 1 hour, and the cost by that much GP, to a minimum of 5 GP.
-At Tactitician level 13 these dice increase to d6s.
+At Tactician level 13 these dice increase to d6s.

 This bonus can only be applied to one crafted item at a time until that item is complete.
 If the bonus is applied to a new crafted item before the first is complete, the first crafted item cannot be finished and invested resources cannot be recovered.